 Possessive, controlling, suggesting immediate introduction to friends and family circle, the overwhelming outpouring of love, alienation from your support network, and lavish gifts that all take place in a short span of time.
 In my opinion, these can be red flags but we don’t always see things for what they are, instead, we prefer to see what we want.
 Any other warning signs we should look for in an abuser?
 We did a screening, where I was approached about what took place with our male lead’s character.
 Audience members connected with the red flags, and the story was familiar.
 Marc’s character infiltrated himself so deep into her life that no one else mattered, he became the center of her universe.
 Abuse happens in our circle, so it’s important to see the signs.

-Would you agree that Marc’s character used sex as a weapon of passion, as a tool for control.
-Sex is one the most powerful drugs there is!
-Feelings are involved, chemistry is there which can blur the lines for anyone not clear on who they are and what they deserve.
+Would you agree that Marc’s character used sex as a weapon of passion, as a tool for control?
+Sex is one of the most powerful drugs there is!
+Feelings are involved, and chemistry is there which can blur the lines for anyone not clear on who they are and what they deserve.
 “I hit you then we have sex.
 I speak to you like trash then we have sex.”
-It may feel like sex can alleviate anything which covers things up.
+It may feel like sex can alleviate anything that covers things up.
 But ask yourself, “Would someone that truly loves hurt you?”

-I worked with a Private Investigator who works with people that have experienced abuse.
+I worked with a Private Investigator who works with people who have experienced abuse.

 Possible red flags to look for in a toxic relationship would include: